Major questions doctrine: Student loan forgiveness

 In Biden v.
 Nebraska (2023), the Court relied in part on the major questions doctrine in its holding that Congress did not authorize the Department of Education to institute a sweeping student loan forgiveness program under the HEROES Act of 2003.
 Justice Barrett also filed a concurring opinion specifically devoted to analyzing the doctrine and its origins.
 She argued that it is not a clear statement rule in tension with textualism but rather a contextual and intuitive linguistic canon for determining the plain meaning of a statute.

 Tariffs

 During his second term, Donald Trump invoked the International Emergency Economic Powers Act (IEEPA) to levy tariffs on imported goods from numerous countries, claiming they were needed for national security.
 Multiple lawsuits challenged these tariffs, which decisions from both the United States District Court for the District of Columbia and United States Court of Appeals for the Federal Circuit both ruled that the IEEPA did not give Trump authority to levy tariffs in this manner, with the Federal Circuit Appeals Court further stating the tariffs violated the major questions doctrine.
-Two of the cases will be heard by the Supreme Court in the consolidated case Learning Resources v.
-Trump.
-Legal analysts have suggested that the Supreme Court will need to weigh the major questions doctrine against the deference they typically give to the executive branch under national security claims.
+In the consolidated case Learning Resources v.
+Trump, the Supreme Court ruled against the use of IEEPA to establish tariffs in February 2026 in a 6–3 decision.
+The majority opinion by Chief Justice Roberts relied on the major questions doctrine in undoing the tariffs, Justice Gorsuch wrote a concurring opinion, though dissenting and other concurring justices disagreed with applying the principle in this case.